coffeeexistence/PetAdoptionInterviewAssignment/task_breakdown.md

 Utilizes react-navigation to provide a simple tab interface for the required views.

 ## Tabs: Search
+- As a User I can see a “Search” screen with a pet’s profile and picture on it.

+- As a User I only see the pets that match my preferences (Set on the “Setting” screen)

+- As a User I can swipe left to indicate that I am not interested in the pet and move on to the next pet.

+- As a User I can swipe right to indicate that I am interested in the pet which will add it to my saved pets and move on to the next pet.

 ## Tabs: Saved
+- As a User I can visit a “Saved” page so I can see a list of all the pets I swiped right on.

+- As a User I can tap on a pet from the saved screen to see their full profile (This can be  an overlay/modal that can be closed, or a new sub-screen that can be backed out of).

 ## Tabs: Settings
+- As a User I can visit a “Settings” page where I can edit my Adopter Profile which contains information about myself for the adoption agency to view as well as my pet preference (Dog or Cat) and age preference.

 # Manual Testing